matt-andrews/Schism/README.md

 }
 ```

-In your host application called `Example.WebApp`, your controller would look like this:
+In your host application called `Example.WebApp`, your controller could look like this:

 ```csharp